Troy Taylor (American football): Coaching career

 In 1994, Taylor served as offensive coordinator at Casa Roble High School in Orangevale, California.
-He served one year on Rick Neuheisel's staff at the University of Colorado as a graduate assistant in 1995 primarily working with wide receivers.
-He was hired by Steve Mariucci as Cal's wide receivers coach in 1996, and later served 2 years as a QB coach and 1 year as a tight ends coach under Tom Holmoe.
+He served one year on Rick Neuheisel's staff at Colorado as a graduate assistant in 1995 primarily working with wide receivers.
+He was hired by Steve Mariucci as California's wide receivers coach in 1996, and later served 2 years as a QB coach and 1 year as a tight ends coach under Tom Holmoe.

 From 2000 to 2002, Taylor served as an assistant athletic director and coach for Christian Brothers High School in Sacramento.
-From 2002 to 2004, Taylor served as the Co-head coach of football at Folsom High School.
+From 2002 to 2005, Taylor served as the co-head coach at Folsom High School.
 He left that position in 2005 to serve as color analyst for the California Golden Bears' radio broadcast.
-In 2012, he returned to Folsom High as co-head coach of football, during the 4-year period he was there the bulldogs went 58-3 winning 4 consecutive section championships and a state title.
+In 2012, he returned to Folsom High School as co-head coach of football, during the 4-year period he was there the bulldogs went 58-3 winning 4 consecutive section championships and a state title.

 Taylor coached Washington quarterback Jake Browning since he was in 5th grade up until his senior year in high school, when he set the national touchdown record in a career with 229 TD passes while also tying a record of 91 touchdown passes in a single season, all while going 16–0 and a D1 state championship.

 Taylor's offense at Folsom High School broke the state in passing for 4 straight years and set a state record for most points scored in a season, a record that still stands today.
 On February 18, 2016, Taylor was announced as the passing game coordinator and quarterbacks coach for Eastern Washington.

 At Eastern Washington, Taylor called plays and took an already stellar offense to new heights as they set 2 all-time FCS records for passing yards (5,160 yards) and total offense (5,766 yards) in a season.

 Taylor was instrumental in helping develop former walk-on quarterback Gage Gubrud into a record-setting QB who broke the all-time single-season FCS passing record and the all-time record in total offense.
 Gubrud also won the FCS player of the year award from numerous sites along with Big Sky Conference co-MVP (with teammate Cooper Kupp).
 Eastern Washington was also the only team to have 3 wide receivers over 1,000 yards in the season.

 Gubrud also set 16 school records, 7 Big Sky records, and 2 FCS records, all while winning the Big Sky Conference title and going undefeated in conference play.
 Eastern Washington improved in almost every offensive statistical category in his first year.
 A notable win came in the first game of the season against Washington State where the Eagles won 45–42 and set a school record for total offense.